Justice reform initiatives - Family and civil justice

 For a detailed explanation of the new rules, see Provincial Court Family Rules (PCFR) Explained.

-Early Resolution and Case Management
+Early Resolution Process

 On December 7, 2020, the Provincial Court registries in Surrey and Victoria adopted the early resolution and case management features of the new Provincial Court Family Rules.